godotengine/godot-docs/classes/class_string.rst

 - :ref:`String<class_string>` **String** **(** :ref:`bool<class_bool>` from **)**

+Constructs a new String from the given :ref:`bool<class_bool>`.

 .. _class_String_String:

 - :ref:`String<class_string>` **String** **(** :ref:`int<class_int>` from **)**

+Constructs a new String from the given :ref:`int<class_int>`.

 .. _class_String_String:

 - :ref:`String<class_string>` **String** **(** :ref:`float<class_float>` from **)**

+Constructs a new String from the given :ref:`float<class_float>`.

 .. _class_String_String:

 - :ref:`String<class_string>` **String** **(** :ref:`Vector2<class_vector2>` from **)**

+Constructs a new String from the given :ref:`Vector2<class_vector2>`.

 .. _class_String_String:

 - :ref:`String<class_string>` **String** **(** :ref:`Rect2<class_rect2>` from **)**

+Constructs a new String from the given :ref:`Rect2<class_rect2>`.

 .. _class_String_String:

 - :ref:`String<class_string>` **String** **(** :ref:`Vector3<class_vector3>` from **)**

+Constructs a new String from the given :ref:`Vector3<class_vector3>`.

 .. _class_String_String:

 - :ref:`String<class_string>` **String** **(** :ref:`Transform2D<class_transform2d>` from **)**

+Constructs a new String from the given :ref:`Transform2D<class_transform2d>`.

 .. _class_String_String:

 - :ref:`String<class_string>` **String** **(** :ref:`Plane<class_plane>` from **)**

+Constructs a new String from the given :ref:`Plane<class_plane>`.

 .. _class_String_String:

 - :ref:`String<class_string>` **String** **(** :ref:`Quat<class_quat>` from **)**

+Constructs a new String from the given :ref:`Quat<class_quat>`.

 .. _class_String_String:

 - :ref:`String<class_string>` **String** **(** :ref:`Rect3<class_rect3>` from **)**

+Constructs a new String from the given :ref:`Rect3<class_rect3>`.

 .. _class_String_String:

 - :ref:`String<class_string>` **String** **(** :ref:`Basis<class_basis>` from **)**

+Constructs a new String from the given :ref:`Basis<class_basis>`.

 .. _class_String_String:

 - :ref:`String<class_string>` **String** **(** :ref:`Transform<class_transform>` from **)**

+Constructs a new String from the given :ref:`Transform<class_transform>`.

 .. _class_String_String:

 - :ref:`String<class_string>` **String** **(** :ref:`Color<class_color>` from **)**

+Constructs a new String from the given :ref:`Color<class_color>`.

 .. _class_String_String:

 - :ref:`String<class_string>` **String** **(** :ref:`NodePath<class_nodepath>` from **)**

+Constructs a new String from the given :ref:`NodePath<class_nodepath>`.

 .. _class_String_String:

 - :ref:`String<class_string>` **String** **(** :ref:`RID<class_rid>` from **)**

+Constructs a new String from the given :ref:`RID<class_rid>`.

 .. _class_String_String:

 - :ref:`String<class_string>` **String** **(** :ref:`Dictionary<class_dictionary>` from **)**

+Constructs a new String from the given :ref:`Dictionary<class_dictionary>`.

 .. _class_String_String:

 - :ref:`String<class_string>` **String** **(** :ref:`Array<class_array>` from **)**

+Constructs a new String from the given :ref:`Array<class_array>`.

 .. _class_String_String:

 - :ref:`String<class_string>` **String** **(** :ref:`PoolByteArray<class_poolbytearray>` from **)**

+Constructs a new String from the given :ref:`PoolByteArray<class_poolbytearray>`.

 .. _class_String_String:

 - :ref:`String<class_string>` **String** **(** :ref:`PoolIntArray<class_poolintarray>` from **)**

+Constructs a new String from the given :ref:`PoolIntArray<class_poolintarray>`.

 .. _class_String_String:

 - :ref:`String<class_string>` **String** **(** :ref:`PoolRealArray<class_poolrealarray>` from **)**

+Constructs a new String from the given :ref:`PoolRealArray<class_poolrealarray>`.

 .. _class_String_String:

 - :ref:`String<class_string>` **String** **(** :ref:`PoolStringArray<class_poolstringarray>` from **)**

+Constructs a new String from the given :ref:`PoolStringArray<class_poolstringarray>`.

 .. _class_String_String:

 - :ref:`String<class_string>` **String** **(** :ref:`PoolVector2Array<class_poolvector2array>` from **)**

+Constructs a new String from the given :ref:`PoolVector2Array<class_poolvector2array>`.

 .. _class_String_String:

 - :ref:`String<class_string>` **String** **(** :ref:`PoolVector3Array<class_poolvector3array>` from **)**

+Constructs a new String from the given :ref:`PoolVector3Array<class_poolvector3array>`.

 .. _class_String_String:

 - :ref:`String<class_string>` **String** **(** :ref:`PoolColorArray<class_poolcolorarray>` from **)**

+Constructs a new String from the given :ref:`PoolColorArray<class_poolcolorarray>`.

 .. _class_String_begins_with:

 - :ref:`bool<class_bool>` **begins_with** **(** :ref:`String<class_string>` text **)**

-Return true if the strings begins with the given string.
+Returns ``true`` if the string begins with the given string.

 .. _class_String_bigrams:

 - :ref:`PoolStringArray<class_poolstringarray>` **bigrams** **(** **)**

-Return the bigrams (pairs of consecutive letters) of this string.
+Returns the bigrams (pairs of consecutive letters) of this string.

 .. _class_String_c_escape:

 - :ref:`String<class_string>` **c_escape** **(** **)**

-Return a copy of the string with special characters escaped using the C language standard.
+Returns a copy of the string with special characters escaped using the C language standard.

 .. _class_String_c_unescape:

 - :ref:`String<class_string>` **c_unescape** **(** **)**

-Return a copy of the string with escaped characters replaced by their meanings according to the C language standard.
+Returns a copy of the string with escaped characters replaced by their meanings according to the C language standard.

 .. _class_String_capitalize:

 - :ref:`String<class_string>` **capitalize** **(** **)**

-Change the case of some letters.
-Replace underscores with spaces, convert all letters to lowercase then capitalize first and every letter following the space character.
+Changes the case of some letters.
+Replaces underscores with spaces, converts all letters to lowercase, then capitalizes first and every letter following the space character.
 For ``capitalize camelCase mixed_with_underscores`` it will return ``Capitalize Camelcase Mixed With Underscores``.

 .. _class_String_casecmp_to:

 - :ref:`int<class_int>` **casecmp_to** **(** :ref:`String<class_string>` to **)**

-Perform a case-sensitive comparison to another string, return -1 if less, 0 if equal and +1 if greater.
+Performs a case-sensitive comparison to another string.
+Returns ``-1`` if less than, ``+1`` if greater than, or ``0`` if equal.

 .. _class_String_empty:

 - :ref:`bool<class_bool>` **empty** **(** **)**

-Return true if the string is empty.
+Returns ``true`` if the string is empty.

 .. _class_String_ends_with:

 - :ref:`bool<class_bool>` **ends_with** **(** :ref:`String<class_string>` text **)**

-Return true if the strings ends with the given string.
+Returns ``true`` if the string ends with the given string.

 .. _class_String_erase:

 - void **erase** **(** :ref:`int<class_int>` position, :ref:`int<class_int>` chars **)**

-Erase ``chars`` characters from the string starting from ``position``.
+Erases ``chars`` characters from the string starting from ``position``.

 .. _class_String_find:

 - :ref:`int<class_int>` **find** **(** :ref:`String<class_string>` what, :ref:`int<class_int>` from=0 **)**

-Find the first occurrence of a substring, return the starting position of the substring or -1 if not found.
+Finds the first occurrence of a substring.
+Returns the starting position of the substring or -1 if not found.
 Optionally, the initial search index can be passed.

 .. _class_String_find_last:

 - :ref:`int<class_int>` **find_last** **(** :ref:`String<class_string>` what **)**

-Find the last occurrence of a substring, return the starting position of the substring or -1 if not found.
+Finds the last occurrence of a substring.
+Returns the starting position of the substring or -1 if not found.
 Optionally, the initial search index can be passed.

 .. _class_String_findn:

 - :ref:`int<class_int>` **findn** **(** :ref:`String<class_string>` what, :ref:`int<class_int>` from=0 **)**

-Find the first occurrence of a substring but search as case-insensitive, return the starting position of the substring or -1 if not found.
+Finds the first occurrence of a substring, ignoring case.
+Returns the starting position of the substring or -1 if not found.
 Optionally, the initial search index can be passed.

 .. _class_String_format:

 - :ref:`String<class_string>` **format** **(** var values, :ref:`String<class_string>` placeholder={_} **)**

+Formats the string by replacing all occurences of ``placeholder`` with ``values``.

 .. _class_String_get_base_dir:

 - :ref:`String<class_string>` **get_base_dir** **(** **)**

-If the string is a path to a file, return the base directory.
+If the string is a valid file path, returns the base directory name.

 .. _class_String_get_basename:

 - :ref:`String<class_string>` **get_basename** **(** **)**

-If the string is a path to a file, return the path to the file without the extension.
+If the string is a valid file path, returns the full file path without the extension.

 .. _class_String_get_extension:

 - :ref:`String<class_string>` **get_extension** **(** **)**

-If the string is a path to a file, return the extension.
+If the string is a valid file path, returns the extension.

 .. _class_String_get_file:

 - :ref:`String<class_string>` **get_file** **(** **)**

-If the string is a path to a file, return the file and ignore the base directory.
+If the string is a valid file path, returns the filename.

 .. _class_String_hash:

 - :ref:`int<class_int>` **hash** **(** **)**

-Hash the string and return a 32 bits integer.
+Hashes the string and returns a 32-bit integer.

 .. _class_String_hex_to_int:

 - :ref:`int<class_int>` **hex_to_int** **(** **)**

-Convert a string containing a hexadecimal number into an int.
+Converts a string containing a hexadecimal number into an integer.

 .. _class_String_insert:

 - :ref:`String<class_string>` **insert** **(** :ref:`int<class_int>` position, :ref:`String<class_string>` what **)**

-Insert a substring at a given position.
+Inserts a substring at a given position.

 .. _class_String_is_abs_path:

 - :ref:`bool<class_bool>` **is_abs_path** **(** **)**

-If the string is a path to a file or directory, return true if the path is absolute.
+If the string is a path to a file or directory, returns ``true`` if the path is absolute.

 .. _class_String_is_rel_path:

 - :ref:`bool<class_bool>` **is_rel_path** **(** **)**

-If the string is a path to a file or directory, return true if the path is relative.
+If the string is a path to a file or directory, returns ``true`` if the path is relative.

 .. _class_String_is_subsequence_of:

 - :ref:`bool<class_bool>` **is_subsequence_of** **(** :ref:`String<class_string>` text **)**

-Check whether this string is a subsequence of the given string.
+Returns ``true`` if this string is a subsequence of the given string.

 .. _class_String_is_subsequence_ofi:

 - :ref:`bool<class_bool>` **is_subsequence_ofi** **(** :ref:`String<class_string>` text **)**

-Check whether this string is a subsequence of the given string, without considering case.
+Returns ``true`` if this string is a subsequence of the given string, without considering case.

 .. _class_String_is_valid_float:

 - :ref:`bool<class_bool>` **is_valid_float** **(** **)**

-Check whether the string contains a valid float.
+Returns ``true`` if this string contains a valid float.

 .. _class_String_is_valid_html_color:

 - :ref:`bool<class_bool>` **is_valid_html_color** **(** **)**

-Check whether the string contains a valid color in HTML notation.
+Returns ``true`` if this string contains a valid color in HTML notation.

 .. _class_String_is_valid_identifier:

 - :ref:`bool<class_bool>` **is_valid_identifier** **(** **)**

-Check whether the string is a valid identifier.
-As is common in programming languages, a valid identifier may contain only letters, digits and underscores (\_) and the first character may not be a digit.
+Returns ``true`` if this string is a valid identifier.
+A valid identifier may contain only letters, digits and underscores (\_) and the first character may not be a digit.

 .. _class_String_is_valid_integer:

 - :ref:`bool<class_bool>` **is_valid_integer** **(** **)**

-Check whether the string contains a valid integer.
+Returns ``true`` if this string contains a valid integer.

 .. _class_String_is_valid_ip_address:

 - :ref:`bool<class_bool>` **is_valid_ip_address** **(** **)**

-Check whether the string contains a valid IP address.
+Returns ``true`` if this string contains a valid IP address.

 .. _class_String_json_escape:

 - :ref:`String<class_string>` **json_escape** **(** **)**

-Return a copy of the string with special characters escaped using the JSON standard.
+Returns a copy of the string with special characters escaped using the JSON standard.

 .. _class_String_left:

 - :ref:`String<class_string>` **left** **(** :ref:`int<class_int>` position **)**

-Return an amount of characters from the left of the string.
+Returns a number of characters from the left of the string.

 .. _class_String_length:

 - :ref:`int<class_int>` **length** **(** **)**

-Return the length of the string in characters.
+Returns the string's amount of characters.

 .. _class_String_match:

 - :ref:`bool<class_bool>` **match** **(** :ref:`String<class_string>` expr **)**

-Do a simple expression match, where '\*' matches zero or more arbitrary characters and '?' matches any single character except '.'.
+Does a simple expression match, where '\*' matches zero or more arbitrary characters and '?' matches any single character except '.'.

 .. _class_String_matchn:

 - :ref:`bool<class_bool>` **matchn** **(** :ref:`String<class_string>` expr **)**

-Do a simple case insensitive expression match, using ? and \* wildcards (see :ref:`match<class_String_match>`).
+Does a simple case insensitive expression match, using ? and \* wildcards (see :ref:`match<class_String_match>`).

 .. _class_String_md5_buffer:

 - :ref:`PoolByteArray<class_poolbytearray>` **md5_buffer** **(** **)**

-Return the MD5 hash of the string as an array of bytes.
+Returns the MD5 hash of the string as an array of bytes.

 .. _class_String_md5_text:

 - :ref:`String<class_string>` **md5_text** **(** **)**

-Return the MD5 hash of the string as a string.
+Returns the MD5 hash of the string as a string.

 .. _class_String_nocasecmp_to:

 - :ref:`int<class_int>` **nocasecmp_to** **(** :ref:`String<class_string>` to **)**

-Perform a case-insensitive comparison to another string, return -1 if less, 0 if equal and +1 if greater.
+Performs a case-insensitive comparison to another string.
+Returns ``-1`` if less than, ``+1`` if greater than, or ``0`` if equal.

 .. _class_String_ord_at:

 - :ref:`int<class_int>` **ord_at** **(** :ref:`int<class_int>` at **)**

-Return the character code at position ``at``.
+Returns the character code at position ``at``.

 .. _class_String_pad_decimals:

 - :ref:`String<class_string>` **pad_decimals** **(** :ref:`int<class_int>` digits **)**

-Format a number to have an exact number of ``digits`` after the decimal point.
+Formats a number to have an exact number of ``digits`` after the decimal point.

 .. _class_String_pad_zeros:

 - :ref:`String<class_string>` **pad_zeros** **(** :ref:`int<class_int>` digits **)**

-Format a number to have an exact number of ``digits`` before the decimal point.
+Formats a number to have an exact number of ``digits`` before the decimal point.

 .. _class_String_percent_decode: